BackupTheBerlios/eruditor-svn/trunk/eruditor/web/index.rst

 	*Tip* The character translations (such as with Greek and Latin) are applied to the front and middle of cards, but not the backs.
-In the text for the front or middle, text between <angle brackets> doesn't get processed.
+In the text for the front or middle, text between {curly braces} doesn't get processed.

 Learning process